CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 PART Saf-C 901 AUTHORITY AND APPLICABILITY

 Saf-C 901.01 Applicability.
-These rules shall be applicable to all drivers hired by a motor carrier or drivers who operate as owner/operators.
+These rules shall be applicable to all motor carriers and all drivers of commercial motor vehicles, in either intrastate or interstate commerce.

 Source. #2705, eff 5-9-84; ss by #4824, eff 6-1-90; ss by #4980, eff 11-16-90; ss by #6353, eff 10-11-96; amd by #6561, eff 8-20-97; paragraph (a) EXPIRED: 10-11-04; amd by #8247, INTERIM, eff 1-4-05, EXPIRED: 7-3-05